lokstory/flutter_lottie/README.md

 # lokstory_flutter_lottie

-Update android lottie version and dynamic set animation path to resolve android black flicker issue, but sometimes still fliker on first time, needs to fix it.
+Update android lottie version and dynamic set animation path to resolve android black flicker issue, but sometimes still flicker on first time, needs to fix it.